Dried Neem Flowers(100 g)

 The evergreen NEEM tree (Azadirachta indica) is inherent in India and is also found in other southeast countries.
 As the neem tree has healing functionality, people love to call the neem “the village pharmacy.”
 It is also called ‘arista’ in Sanskrit, which means ‘perfect, complete, and imperishable.’The Sanskrit name for neem is ‘Nimba,’ which means ‘to give good health.’

-Neem has been used in Ayurvedic medicine for more than 4,000 years due to its excellent medicinal properties.
+Neem has been using in Ayurvedic medicine for more than 4,000 years due to its excellent medicinal properties.

 - Neem leaf acts as a medicine for leprosy, eye disorders, bloody nose, intestinal worms, stomach upset, loss of appetite, skin ulcers, diseases of the heart and blood vessels (cardiovascular disease), fever, diabetes, gum disease (gingivitis), and liver problems.

-- Neem flower acts as an antiseptic that can cleanse your system and prevent to cure skin impurities when applied on the skin.
+- Neem flower acts as an antiseptic that can cleanse your system and prevent skin impurities when applied to the skin.

 - Neem flower oil and extracts are used in aromatherapy treatment.